LyngualLab/Monolingual_Codeswitching_ASR/README.md

 # Monolingual_Codeswitching_ASR
-This repository contains an ASR model designed for monolingual code-switched speech, where speakers primarily use one language but occasionally switch to another
+Codebase for Monolingual Code-Switched Automatic Speech Recognition (ASR)

+This repository contains the codebase for monolingual code-switched ASR, leveraging an NVIDIA English monolingual model.
+The model has been tested on code-switched (CS) data as well as two monolingual datasets to evaluate its robustness in handling mixed-language speech.